apreshill/labhub/README.md

 Labhub is a work in progress.
 We created this repository as an education and demonstration tool for faculty, postdocs, and students curious about how documentation, open science workflows, and tools like Github can contribute to a healthy and productive research environment.
 Your ideas and contributions are welcome!

 ## What you'll find in the Labhub repository
-Advice, tools, and exampleas are organized into three areas:  onboarding, protocols, and housekeeping.
+Advice, tools, and examples are organized into three areas:  onboarding, protocols, and housekeeping.

 **Onboarding**

 This folder includes an [example repository](https://github.com/apreshill/labhub/tree/master/01-onboarding/example) of resources for new students, graduate research assistants, research staff, and volunteers.
-We've also created a [onboarding template](https://github.com/apreshill/labhub/blob/master/01-onboarding/template/onboarding.md) to help you think through the goals and issues important to your enviornment.
+We've also created a [onboarding template](https://github.com/apreshill/labhub/blob/master/01-onboarding/template/onboarding.md) to help you think through the goals and issues important to your environment.

 **Protocols**